 Have you always heard, “potty training boys is harder than potty training girls“?
 This was definitely something I had heard once I became a mama.
-There was always someone or something on the internet that said boys were harder to potty train than girls.
+There is always something on the internet that says “boys are harder to potty train than girls.”

 Once I had my son and the time came for me to start potty training him, I couldn’t help but have that thought in my head.
 After potty training my son and my daughter, I discovered, potty training boys is not harder than potty training girls.

 I was blessed to have a boy and girl, which taught me a few things about potty training.
-Here are some differences I have experienced when it comes to potty training a boy and girl.
+So here are some differences I have experienced when it comes to potty training a boy and girl.

 Differences between potty training a boy and girl

-*These differences are of course based off of my two kiddos and they may differ from your own kids*
+*These differences are of course based off my two kiddos, which may differ from your own kids*

-- Stand to pee – This is a pretty obvious difference between a boy and girl, but some parents in my experience have asked, “should my son sit or stand to pee?”.
-I personally started out having my son sit on the potty, but eventually started having him stand to pee.
+- Stand to pee – This sounds like a pretty obvious difference between a boy and girl, but some parents in my experience want to know, “should my son sit or stand to pee?”
+I had the same question when I first started potty training my son and I discovered, boys don’t typically start standing to pee until later on because they also have to learn how to to poop sitting down.
+I personally started out having my son sit on the potty, but eventually had him stand to pee with my assistance until he was tall enough to stand on his own.
 Once he started to stand, he began to tell me when he needed to go.

 - Structured and to the point – My son was not very interested in potty training when we first started because I didn’t know what I was doing at the time to be honest.
 But, once I started a structured routine, he was all for it.

-- Go with the flow – The first time I placed my daughter on the potty seat at just 14 months, she peed and pooped!
+- Go with the flow – The first time I placed my daughter on the potty seat at just 14 months to practice Elimination Communication, she peed and pooped!
 To say I was shocked is an understatement.
 She surprised herself when it happened but she did not cry and from there, our potty training process had begun.

 - Want lots of praise – My daughter loves praise and she especially loved it when we first started our potty training journey.
 I didn’t have to reward her with food or anything else for that matter.
 All she wanted was praise and lots of love.